NoCatt/stupid-gun-game/README.md

 stupid gun game but stupider <br />

-cool features that aren't present in fvnk's version: <br />
+YOU NEED [SGG ADD ON](https://northstar.thunderstore.io/package/Neinguar/StupidGunGameClientAddOn/) to run this cool features that aren't present in fvnk's version: <br />
 Dinotick's houseflies mod on last weapon <br />
 cool admin command to toggle houseflies for a certain person or for everyone (hs name/all 0/1) <br />